HMCL-UNIST/MEN491_2023/README.md

 </launch>

 ```
-Once you launch the above simulation, you will see the image like below, and vehicle is not moving at all.
+Once you launch the above simulation, you will see the image like below, and vehicle will not move at all.

 ![Simulation environment](./f1tenthSimulation.png "Simulation environment")